 “It is very simple.”

-For several years Tizia vounteered in a clinic in India for a couple of months annualy, now people from all over the world, including India, come to Auromesa.
+For several years Tizia volunteered in a clinic in India for a couple of months annually, now people from all over the world, including India, come to Auromesa.

 She advises me to cut back my consumption of raw food as we sit down for lunch over a pot of delicious soup Paul had been cooking all morning and sour dough spelt bread he had baked.
 I ask her if I should steam my greens instead and she reprimands me gently, telling me I need “well cooked, tasty food.”